-Each of the mounting kits have their own extensive manual for installation with the kit for AMD using the stock back plate it requires fewer parts.
+Each of the mounting kits has its own extensive manual for installation with the kit for AMD using the stock backplate it requires fewer parts.

-This is what’s in the accessories box pictured earlier, We have the installation kit for the second NF-A15 fan, two low noise adaptors (7v, fully sleeved)), Noctua’s long reach screwdriver, a 2 into 1 PWM adaptor (fully sleeved) and a all metal Noctua case badge which adds to the premium feel.
+This is what’s in the accessories box pictured earlier, We have the installation kit for the second NF-A15 fan, two low noise adaptors (7v, fully sleeved)), Noctua’s long-reach screwdriver, a 2-into-1 PWM adaptor (fully sleeved) and an all-metal Noctua case badge adds to the premium feel.

-From the moment you take this heatsink out of the box you know that Noctua are not messing around.
+From the moment you take this heatsink out of the box you know that Noctua is not messing around.

 There are no blemishes, dents or scratches at all on this heat sink all of which points to excellent quality control.

-This is exactly the kind of mirror finish we all like to see on any cooler and massive kudos to Noctua for providing it.
+This is precisely the kind of mirror finish we all like to see on any cooler and massive kudos to Noctua for providing it.

 Here are the NF-A15 fans in the almost famous brown and cream colour scheme but we can forgive them for that because of the performance they provide: